 Select the area you are interested in below to view related courses.

 This course is a project-based exploration of advanced topics in GIS and geospatial technology, with a focus upon spatial modeling, advanced spatial analysis and geoprocessing, spatial data manipulation, and geocomputation.

 GEOG XL 180

 This course introduces the methods, techniques and considerations behind geographic data visualization and Web based mapping.
 We will explore constructing narratives using maps with Esri's ArcGIS Story Map platform.
 It focuses upon data science, scientific communication, and the cartographic process, and in particular, considerations surrounding cartographic data visualization strategies.

 GEOG UL 799

-This free information session, conducted entirely online, provides a comprehensive overview of the Geographic Information Systems (GIS) Program, including a discussion with a GIS instructor, career insights, sample videos and more.
+This free information session, conducted entirely online, provides a comprehensive overview of the Geographic Information Systems (GIS) Program, including career insights, sample videos and more.